© SeeMeribel.com

 © Meribel TO | ©Sylvain Aymoz08022256

-April in Méribel: What's On & Weather
+April in Méribel: What's on and weather

 The Easter holidays bring families back to Les 3 Vallées for a short end of season break in the mountains.
-The warmer spring days also brings a party-vibe to the town and the sun / snow conditions obviously warrant a longer lunch break on a sunny terrace to top up the tan, and après-ski seemingly starts a little earlier.
+The warmer spring days also brings a party vibe to the town and the sun/snow conditions obviously warrant a longer lunch break on a sunny terrace to top up the tan, and après-ski seemingly starts a little earlier.

 To make the most of the longer sunny days we like get out on our touring skis and split-boards, get away from the lifts, and find that last bit of untouched snow.